Quantitative feasibility study of sequential neutron captures using intense lasers: Discussion

 We address the same configuration, but in which the container of the cryogenic H\sub{2} gas is made of gold instead of copper.
 For simplicity, we further assume that the container is spherical with 27-mm diameter and 2-mm thickness \cite{mirfayzi2017experimental}.
 Taking the cold neutron energy distribution to be Gaussian with central energy of 20~meV, a relative energy spread of 10\% and the aforementioned available areal density of $4\times 10^5\,\rm cm^{-2}$, we can estimate that the numbers of generated \super{198}Au and \super{199}Au would be $N_1 = 3.8 \times 10^{13}$ and $N_2 = 5.3 \times 10^5$, respectively, thus making the latter detectable.
+We can conclude that while it is, in principle, possible to use a short-pulse laser-driven neutron source to generate $(A+2)$ isotopes, the setup involved would not bring any advantage over small, easy-to-handle gold foils at a research reactor.

 Regarding the discrepancy between our estimates and the much higher isotope yield predicted in Refs.~\cite{chen2019extreme, hill2021exploring}, we first point out the greater accuracy of our modeling approach.
 Not only is it based on state-of-the-art Monte Carlo simulations of the proton transport, neutron generation and propagation in the target serving both as neutron converter and neutron capture target, but it also considers a realistic input source of protons as predicted by an optimized PIC simulation.
 The difference between our results and those of Refs.~\cite{chen2019extreme, hill2021exploring} stems chiefly from the characteristics of the neutron pulse used to induce isotope generation.
 The areal density ($\dif N_n/\dif S \simeq 4\times 10^{18}\,\rm n \,cm ^{-2}$) of the perfectly collimated neutron source considered in Ref.~\cite{hill2021exploring} turns out to overestimate that of laser-driven neutrons by orders of magnitude.
 For instance, when taking account of a realistic proton source for a 1~PW, 20~fs laser system as is done in case G above, our approach predicts $\dif N_n/\dif S \simeq 2\times 10^{13}\,\rm n \,cm ^{-2}$.
 Moreover, the energy spectrum of the supposedly laser-driven source in \cite{hill2021exploring} is taken to be Gaussian with a mean energy between 50~keV and 10~MeV, and a relative width of 10\%.
 Such parameters are at odds with previous experimental findings \cite{roth2013bright, guler2016neutron, Gunther_NC_2022, mirfayzi2017experimental} and our own results, which show much broader neutron spectra.